codesmythe/zmtx-zmrx/README.md

 This is currently a work-in-progress.

+## BUILDING

+To build on UNIX with GCC, simply use make.

+For CP/M, you'll need to have [Z88DK](https://z88dk.org/site) available.
+Ensure that `zcc` is in your path.
+Then do

+    % make -f makefile.cpm

+This will produce ZMRX.COM and ZMTX.COM.
+ZMRX.COM is ported
+but not tested.
+ZMTX.COM has a stub for `get_file_size()` which will need to be implemented.

 ## MOTIVATION AND HISTORY

 Though Chuck Fosberg's ZMODEM is way past it's prime from the